 CASE STUDY: Zimmer Biomet at AAOS 2018

-Exude the combined personality of the merger between two giants in the industry while still showing time and cost savings?
+Exude the combined personality of the merger in 2016 between two giants in the industry while still showing time and cost savings?
 Learn how we did it.

 read more >

 With a 110’ x 110’ space to work with, the immediate desire was to be a show stopper with a new look and feel, while integrating existing components and messaging.
 It had to exceed all expectations, create trust with the audience, and oh, by the way, be cost effective.

 Let’s take a look at five main challenges we faced and how we solved for them…